Skip to main content

 Federally Regulated Migratory Birds

 The U. S. Fish and Wildlife Service (USFWS) regulates the harvest of migratory birds by establishing framework (opening and closing dates, maximum season length, and maximum bag limits) within which states can set their migratory bird hunting seasons.
-Georgia annually proposes waterfowl and late-season migratory bird hunting season dates and bag limits that maximize opportunity within the framework adopted by the USFWS.
+Georgia annually establishes waterfowl and late-season migratory bird hunting season dates and bag limits that maximize opportunity within the framework adopted by the USFWS.

 In addition to State regulations, Federal rules apply to the taking, possession, shipping, transporting, and storage of migratory birds.
 Each hunter should also consult official Federal Regulations, which may be found in: Title 50, Code of Federal Regulations, Part 20.